Zach-Trani/react_blog_frontend_template/README.md

 This repo houses the frontend for a react blog-style template app.
 To find the backend template visit my repo here: https://github.com/Zach-Trani/react_blog_backend_template.

-### npm start
-run the app locally
+### Running the app locally
+Run the app using npm start.

-## Here is a high-level overview of the development procress in order of development.
+# Here is a high-level overview of the development procress in order of development.

-### App.js
+# App.js
-build the app.js skeleton including routes first
+Build the app.js skeleton including routes first.

-### NewPostPage.js
+# NewPostPage.js
+A page for creating new posts was then built.
+User input for title, author, image URL, and content is submitted here.
+The backend features

+#